eth-sri/securify/README.md

   `computeBranches` being non tail-recursive (but recursive).
 In most cases, it is enough to increase the stack size using the `-Xss` option of `java`, e.g. `java -Xss1G -jar ...`.
-* the code in the fallback function is currently not analyzed.
-A workaround is to name this function instead.
 * libraries are not properly supported

 ## Presentations, research, and blogs about Securify